-

 (1) Bank. – A state bank, national bank, out‑of‑state state‑chartered bank, and any foreign bank organized under the laws of a territory of the United States, the Commonwealth of Puerto Rico, Guam, American Samoa, or the United States Virgin Islands, with deposits insured by the Federal Deposit Insurance Corporation.

-(2) Hiring party. – A person or entity who hires or enters into a contract with an independent contractor.
+(2) Hiring party. – Any person or entity, whether public or private, including an internet or application‑based company, who hires or enters into a contract with an independent contractor.

 (3) Portable benefit account. – An account owned by an independent contractor to fund the purchase of one or more benefit plans.